The Difference Between Web Hosting and a Website Builder

 Benefits of a website builder:

 There are limitations with a website builder though.
-You will have a restricted number of templates to choose from and it is not possible to customize many (or any) of the elements or functions.
+A basic hosting subscription may limit the number of web pages you can create.
+And depending on the template you select, some of the major design elements will not be customizable.
 Websites built with a website builder are also not as scalable as websites built using other platforms, although this will only be an issue if your website gets significant volumes of traffic.

 Benefits of doing-it-yourself

 When it comes to dealing with your web hosting provider you will need hosting whichever option you choose – the guided website builder or the do-it-yourself approach.
 If you want to build the website yourself to save money and have more control but you do not want to spend weeks or months learning how to do it, go for the website builder option.
-If, on the other hand, you want the same sort of flexibility that you get by exploring The Louvre on your own then just buy the hosting and build the website yourself.
+If, on the other hand, you want the same sort of flexibility that you get by exploring The Louvre on your own, then just buy the hosting and build the website yourself.
+As long as the hosting provider has a website builder with the subscription, you can always back out if the self-coding option turns out not to be for you.